MingFei2001/bundles/README.md

 bash bundles.sh
 ```

-Select from one of the options in the menu.

-## Current Selections
+## TODO
-1. Basic Tools
-2. CLI Tools
-3. Desktop Application
-4. Programming Toolkit
-5. Media Editor and Viewer
-6. Disk Management Tools
-7. Hacking Tools
-8. Full Desktop Suite
++ Create an ansible playbook to mass deploy

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.